Reza-Pourrahim/tiqets-order-processor/docs/system_architecture/system_architecture.md

 3. **Processing**: Data is merged and transformed by the backend logic.
 4. **Storage**: Processed data is saved to the database or output files.
 5. **Visualization**: Results are fetched via API endpoints and displayed in the frontend dashboard.

----

-## How to Use the Diagram

-1. **Location**: The system architecture diagram is located in the `docs/` folder as `system_architecture.png`.
-2. **Viewing**: Open the PNG file with any image viewer or embed it in documentation tools.
-3. **Updates**: To modify or update the diagram, use the accompanying `system_architecture.drawio` file.

----

-## Additional Notes

-- The architecture is designed with modularity in mind, allowing individual components to be developed, tested, and deployed independently.
-- Ensure the Docker environment is configured correctly to maintain consistency between development and production environments.